CHARANTEJ-KUKKADAPU/NER-using-LSTM/README.md

 To develop an LSTM-based model for recognizing the named entities in the text.

 ## Problem Statement and Dataset
+Build a Named Entity Recognition (NER) model that can automatically identify and classify entities like names of people, locations, organizations, and other important terms from text.
+The goal is to tag each word in a sentence with its corresponding entity label.

 ## DESIGN STEPS
 1.Data Preparation: Load the NER dataset, group words into sentences, convert them to numerical indices, and apply padding to make all sequences equal length.